The CMS Playbook: Five plays to nail multi-carrier delivery management

 If you have options for fulfilling deliveries, volume splits can be used as a negotiation tool for rate card conversations.

-One carrier can’t deliver to the world.
-If a retailer has sights set on nationwide or international expansion, more carriers will enable growth in different territories
+Give each carrier what they’re good at, rather than ‘one carrier for the world’.
+If a retailer has sights set on nationwide or international expansion, more carriers will enable growth in different territories.

 - Service specialism

-Dangerous goods, high value luxury, electronics, inner-city, remote residential – your service arsenal should be packed with options for specialist delivery.
+Dangerous goods, large items, high value luxury, whatever it is your service arsenal should be packed with options for specialist delivery.

 - Proactive rerouting